mbarker84/css-irl/src/pages/solving-a-tricky-layout-problem.md

 date: '2019-01-12'
 ---

 Last year, while working at [Mud](https://ournameismud.co.uk/), I worked on the CSS on a site for [Warner Brothers Leavesden Park studios](https://wbsl.com).
-A large part of my contribution involved using CSS Grid to build a variety of component layouts, and the ayouts I built for that site have become the subject of some of my talks and articles.
+A large part of my contribution involved using CSS Grid to build a variety of component layouts, and the layouts I built for that site have become the subject of some of my talks and articles.

 This article is a case study on a particular component with a unique layout and a set of constraints.
 Building a layout that worked for the large number of requirements, as well as unknown content, required applying lateral thinking and a great deal of problem solving to find the right solution.